 Palm oil mill effluent (POME) represents a major untapped source of energy and greenhouse gas emissions in the form of methane.
-Capturing and converting POME to biogas not only significantly reduces the environmental and climate impacts of palm oil production, it can also provide a revenue stream.
+Capturing and converting POME to biogas not only significantly reduces the environmental and climate impacts of palm oil production but can also provide a revenue stream.

 Major GHG source

-– ABR’s have the advantage that they are very robust to hydraulic and organic shock loading, which is an important consideration given the variable seasonality of palm oil production.
-However our design is highly engineered, that involves careful design of the ABR and feeding system to ensure correct vertical and horizontal flows in the digester.
-We can design in tank systems but in tank systems are inherently more expensive and less robust than in ground systems, therefore we recommend and prefer in-ground systems, explained Godson.
+ABR’s have the advantage that they are very robust to hydraulic and organic shock loading, which is an important consideration given the variable seasonality of palm oil production.
+However, our design is highly engineered, which involves the careful design of the ABR and feeding system to ensure correct vertical and horizontal flows in the digester.
+We can design in-tank systems but in-tank systems are inherently more expensive and less robust than in ground systems, therefore we recommend and prefer in-ground systems, explained Godson.

 Commercial non-recourse loan

-– Closing a non-recourse deal is always a difficult process but even more so in this case as it is certainly one of the first of its kind in Southeast Asia.
-Transaction costs usually make non-recourse project finance impractical for small-scale projects, but we have received great support from the Caterpillar team and the advisors which has ensured that this transaction not only gets over the line, but also we now have a set of documents available for a number of follow on projects in our pipeline, remarked Godson.
+Closing a non-recourse deal is always a difficult process but even more so in this case, as it is certainly one of the first of its kind in Southeast Asia.
+Transaction costs usually make non-recourse project finance impractical for small-scale projects, but we have received great support from the Caterpillar team and the advisors which have ensured that this transaction not only gets over the line but also we now have a set of documents available for a number of follow on projects in our pipeline, remarked Godson.

 Cash-flow to BOOT

-– KrabiWTE is our forty fifth project on a BOOT basis and we have another under construction in Indonesia and a strong pipline of projects in development.
-The BOOT projects provide cash flow that help to balance the financial tops and troughs that one can experience with EPC contracts, commented Godson.
+KrabiWTE is our forty-fifth project on a BOOT basis and we have another under construction in Indonesia and a strong pipeline of projects in development.
+The BOOT projects provide cash flow that helps to balance the financial tops and troughs that one can experience with EPC contracts, commented Godson.

-– Actually we’re well established in the cassava starch industry as it was in 2002 when we commissioned the Korat Waste to Energy (KWTE) project.
+Actually, we’re well established in the cassava starch industry as it was in 2002 when we commissioned the Korat Waste to Energy (KWTE) project.
 It was our first, indeed Thailand’s first, commercial cassava wastewater biogas plant and a great success.
 It was a BOOT project and was followed by five more such cassava wastewater biogas projects all on a BOOT basis.
-Incidentally KWTE was handed over to the host Sanguan Wongse Industries (SWI) in 2013 and is still operating today, said Godson.
-We also deliverd a second project to SWI in 2012 which was the solid waste – cassava – pulp from the factory.
-Collectively both projects now generate over 11 MW of electricity and over 40 MW of thermal energy.
+Incidentally, KWTE was handed over to the host Sanguan Wongse Industries (SWI) in 2013 and is still operating today.
+We also delivered a second project to SWI in 2012 which was the solid waste – cassava – pulp from the factory.
+Collectively both projects now generate over 11 MW of electricity and over 40 MW of thermal energy, said Godson.

 EFB to biogas next?

-– We’ve had to push back and put it on hold, not because of technology or finance issues but for local power politics.
-The regional grid has feed-in capacity restrictions and there are plans for a coal fired plant despite significant local opposite and the huge abundance of biogas and biomass feedstocks from the palm industry, ended Desmond Godson.
+We’ve had to push back and put it on hold, not because of technology or finance issues but for local power politics.
+The regional grid has feed-in capacity restrictions and there are plans for a coal-fired plant despite significant local opposition and the huge abundance of biogas and biomass feedstocks from the palm industry, ended Desmond Godson.

 Processing fresh fruit bunches (FFBs) from palm trees for palm oil production generates several types of waste.
 Oil extraction, washing, and cleaning processes generate liquid waste called palm oil mill effluent (POME).
 In the oil extraction process, three major operations generate the bulk of POME; sterilisation of the FFBs, pressing station where extraction, separation and clarification of the crude palm oil (CPO) takes place and finally empty fruit bunch (EFB) pressing.
 An average palm oil mill generates from 0.7 to 1 m3 of POME for every tonne of fresh fruit bunches (FFBs) processed.